platformsh/template-builder/templates/drupal8/files/README.md

 1. Run through the Drupal installer as normal.
 You will not be asked for database credentials as those are already provided.

+2. Due to a [known](https://www.drupal.org/project/drupal/issues/3113802) [bug](https://www.drupal.org/project/drupal/issues/3103529) in the Drupal installer introduced in 8.8.1, you may see a non-descript error message after the installer has completed.
+Login to your environment over SSH and run `vendor/bin/drush cr` to flush the cache, which should resolve the issue.
+(This step will be unnecessary once the bug is corrected upstream in Drupal core.)

-2. Once Drupal is fully installed, edit your `.platform.app.yaml` file and uncomment the line under the `relationships` block that reads `redis: 'rediscache:redis'`.
+3. Once Drupal is fully installed, edit your `.platform.app.yaml` file and uncomment the line under the `relationships` block that reads `redis: 'rediscache:redis'`.
 Commit and push the changes.
 That will enable Drupal's Redis cache integration.
 (The Redis cache integration cannot be active during the installer.)

 ## Customizations